SHOULD I TAKE A GAP YEAR?

-Everyone knows my feelings about 2020.
+Everyone knows my feelings about the past 18 months.
 At times I think the world is ending, next I’m grateful the natural world is getting a break from the crazy pressure us humans put it through, then I’m feeling like maybe if I run away to a deserted island, live in a bikini and eat fresh fruit all day I can pretend it never happened.
 But the reality is it’s kind of been a trainwreck from start to finish...

 Let’s not get political, but the recent A level / GCSE fiasco has been as clear as mud after a deludge of rain and a lorry reversing back through it.